 For a number of MBO programmes which correspond with Breda University of Applied Sciences, you can already become acquainted with Logistics Engineering in your last MBO year.
 For 16 weeks on a Wednesday you will take part in a number of training sessions and courses and carry out a project with us.
 If you receive a positive recommendation after the completion of this programme you can enrol in the second year of the study programme.

 Ask the student counsellor or study programme manager whether your MBO is participating in this enrolment programme.
 This programme always starts around mid-February and lasts till mid-June.
-If your school does not have an agreement with Breda University of Applied Sciences, then contact the student counsellor to discuss the possibilities.

 Is this something for you?